Millicent Preston-Stanley

 Millicent Preston-Stanley (9 September 1883 – 23 June 1955) was an Australian feminist and politician who served as the first female member of the New South Wales Legislative Assembly.
 In 1925, she became the second woman to enter government in Australia.
-She was also among the first women in New South Wales to become Justices of the Peace and served as president of the Women Justices Association from 1923 to 1926.
+She was also among the first women in New South Wales to become Justices of the Peace and served as president of the Women Justices Association of New South Wales from 1923 to 1926.
 Throughout her life, Preston-Stanley advocated for women's rights, health reform, and temperance.

-In 1925, Preston-Stanley became the first female member of the New South Wales Legislative Assembly, representing the Eastern Suburbs as a member of the Nationalist Party, one of the historic predecessor parties to today's Liberal Party.
-After a failed bid in the 1921 election, she picked the seat up in May 1925, which she held until September 1927.

 Personal life

 Millicent Fanny Stanley was born in Sydney in 1883.
-She was the daughter of Augustine Stanley, a greengrocer, and his wife Frances (née Preston).
-After her father deserted the family, her mother obtained a divorce and reverted to her birth name, which Millicent Fanny also adopted.
+She was the daughter of Augustine Gregory Stanley, a grocer, and his wife Fanny Ellen Stanley (née Preston) (c.
+1859 – 9 September 1934).
+After her father deserted the family, her mother obtained a divorce and adopted the surname "Preston-Stanley" for herself and her daughter.